 Cultural Links

-Cultural Links began its work in 2000 as Cultural Links to Academic and Social Success C.L.A.S.S., an arts and education platform aimed at preserving and promoting African cultural traditions that are rarely seen or dying out.
-Founded by dance artist and educationist, Dr. Andrea Lee, it became clear that traveling abroad and global exchange is an equity issue requiring systemic change within both educational constructs and the travel industry.
-In 2005, Cultural Links reshaped its mission in response to filling a need for a more inclusive international platform.
+Cultural Links began in 2000 as C.L.A.S.S.
+(Cultural Links to Academic and Social Success), an arts and education platform dedicated to preserving African cultural traditions.
+Founded by dance artist and educator Dr. Andrea Lee, the work quickly revealed a bigger truth: access to global exchange is an equity issue.
+In 2005, Cultural Links reshaped its mission to create an inclusive international platform that expands opportunities for meaningful study, travel, and cultural connection abroad- for all.

 “Through the discovery of talent, a genius will flourish.
 Through the discovery of travel, our humanity deepens.” ~Andrea Lee, Cultural LInks Founder and CEO